 If the parents are unable to agree on any particular element of a plan, then the court will step in and make the parenting decision for them.
 Furthermore, the judge may also look at other factors that could improve the child’s “emotional and physical health.”
 Parents are well-served by analyzing every possible circumstance that could reasonably occur in a child’s life, and then planning how they propose dealing with each of those circumstances.
 By doing so, they will substantially lessen the likelihood of the judge making parenting decisions for them.

 The parties may agree to associate specific definitions to words written into the parenting plan.
 For example, the couple may decide that “a day” shall mean “24-hours” and not less.
 Although the parents may choose their own words in describing their agreements, they should choose those words very carefully.
 The agreed-upon terms and their respective definitions would be written into, and become a part of, the parenting plan — those terms are very important to interpretation and implementation.

 To pass the court’s muster, a parenting plan needs to be child specific.
 The age of the child is, of course, very important when creating an access schedule.
 Include a thoughtful daycare plan, one that answers the inevitable question of how the child will be cared for while the parent is unavailable or at work.
 Each parent must be prepared to demonstrate how he or she will accomplish the following:

-Creating a parenting plan requires a substantial investment of your time, concentration, emotional energy, and answers to a myriad of “what if” questions.
+Creating a parenting plan in Arizona requires a substantial investment of your time, concentration, emotional energy, and answers to a myriad of “What if?” questions.
 But it must be done.
 The best advice we have is that you don’t delay, that you start from the beginning and consider each child’s needs independently, and be as thorough as you can be.